 Disclaimers

-Cup measurements refer to the standard American cup, which is 240 milliliters.
-Most of my recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read these Terms of Use carefully before using any of my recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-Joanne Dyke
+Joanne Dyke says

 made this for the first time. ordered a Grass fed cow and picana was one of the cuts I received.
 It was 1 roast that I cut into 5 steaks.
-I followed the instructions and can't tell you how amazing this steak is. not only was I impressed with the flavor of the beef, but this recipe was so easy and came out amazing. my husband and both teen Boys loved it.
+I followed the instructions and can't tell you how amazing this steak is. not only was I impressed with the flavor of the beef, but this recipe was so easy and came out amazing. my husband and both teen boys loved it.

-Vered DeLeeuw
+Vered DeLeeuw says

 I'm so glad you and your family enjoyed this recipe, Joanne!
 Thank you for taking the time to write a review.
 I appreciate it.

-Dee
+Dee says

 Hi